heronyang/youtube_fake_view/NOTE.md

 Under *seleniumhq/* folder, execute:
 ```
-make run
+make run_headless_server
 ```

 ## Future Work

-Pick one platform or botnet as deploye platform, and write custom script for it.
+- Pick one platform or botnet as deploye platform, and write custom script for it (better would be shell code).
+- Test different frequencies/patterns and their response on Youtube views.
+- Record traffic packets and see if they can be reproduced.

 ## Code